-Challenge your mind with this amazingly simple and fun puzzle game using just twelve pentominoes!
+Challenge your mind with these simple and fun puzzles and a two-person game using just twelve pentominoes!

 Like the popular game of Mahjong, Ron brings us a simple puzzler that challenges the mind, yet is enjoyable for “kids” of all ages!